4dcoder/digital-currency-exchange-redux/README.md

 ```
 Enter a bitcoin amount and click calculate
 The exchanged amount for three currencies will be displayed below
 The app store requested exchange rates in redis keyed by time
+The repors component display the exchange rates.
+It does not store the requested bitcoin amount at that date.
+That is easy enough to do, I just didn't know if that was a requirement.
 The app integrates with Bittrex and Poloniex
 ```